-It is also a particularly powerful tool in the face of a presidential administration like this one.
-While Donald Trump has utterly failed at the task of being president, he has successfully commanded the conversation over the past four years.
-By inundating the public with erratic statements and alarming, often violent actions, Trump has made it difficult to keep up or to make sense of what is happening.
-Oversight, however, can help lawmakers to organize these chaotic elements into a single, commanding narrative: in this case, that Trump has worked from his first day in office to enrich friends and benefactors while contemptuously stomping on everyone else.
-Time and time again we have called on the House Democratic majority to spotlight this “kitchen table” corruption.
+It is also a particularly powerful tool in the face of a presidential administration like Donald Trump’s.
+While Trump utterly failed at the task of being president, he successfully commanded the conversation over his four years in office.
+By inundating the public with erratic statements and alarming, often violent actions, Trump made it difficult to keep up or to make sense of what was happening.
+Oversight, however, could have helped lawmakers to organize these chaotic elements into a single, commanding narrative: in this case, that Trump worked from his first day in office to enrich friends and benefactors while contemptuously stomping on everyone else.

 Below you will find some of the project’s writing and research on congressional oversight.
 For a selection of quotes and interviews on the topic, please visit this page.

 President Biden has nominated three candidates — Ron Stroman, Anton Hajjar and Amber McReynolds — to vacant seats on the USPS Board of Governors.
 While these nominations are a good start, they won’t be enough to give the board a majority that can fire Postmaster General Louis DeJoy.